Velké Pavlovice

 Velké Pavlovice (Groß Pawlowitz) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,100 inhabitants.
+The town and its surroundings is known for viticulture.

 Geography

 Velké Pavlovice is located about 16 km north of Břeclav.
-Most of the municipal territory lies the Ždánice Forest range, only the southern part extends into the Lower Morava Valley and Kyjov Hills.
+Most of the municipal territory lies in the Ždánice Forest range, only the southern part extends into the Lower Morava Valley and Kyjov Hills.
 The highest point is the Tabulka hill at 298 m above sea level.
-The Trkmanka River flows through the territory.
+The Trkmanka River flows through the town.

 History

 The first written mention of Velké Pavlovice is from 1252, when the settlement gave tithes from vineyards to the newly founded Cistercian abbey in Žďár nad Sázavou.
 It frequently changed its owners.
 During the Thirty Years' War, Velké Pavlovice was one of the worst damaged villages in the region.
 The village recovered in the first half of the 18th century.

 In 1891 Velké Pavlovice was promoted to a market town by Emperor Franz Joseph.
 In 1967, it became a town.